 Yup, it’s that time of the year again.
 A chance for a fresh start, an opportunity to turn over a new leaf.
 Most of us come up with all sorts of New Year’s resolution ideas – to make improvements to our lives in some way.

-If you’re like most people, losing weight and getting in shape will top your list.
+If you’re like most people, losing weight and getting in shape will be towards the top of your list.
 The problem is, we start off optimistically but then the harsh reality of our busy lives sets in and we lose focus.

 Consider your reality

 This is somewhat obvious but many of us can become so hyperfocused on achieving goals that we fail to properly assess our current life situation.
-There are many aspects of life we need to factor in, such as career, family and other special obligations and duties, that affect your ability to achieve fitness and health goals.
+There are many aspects of life we need to factor in when coming up with New Year resolutions, such as career, family and other special obligations and duties.
+All of these affect your ability to achieve fitness and health goals.

 Finally, don’t forget to reevaluate your resolutions from time to time.
 Your circumstances may change during the year so know when it’s time to switch gears.
 Tweaking your fitness resolutions as you go is much better than giving up!

 Generally speaking, the more activity you do the better.
+The idea is to be active whenever you can.
 But if you’re not very active, you should build up to a healthier lifestyle gradually.

 Take steps, for example.
-Rather than aiming for a lofty target such as 10,000 steps per day, it’s better to build up to your target over time by adding a few more steps every so often.
+Rather than aiming for a lofty target such as 10,000 steps per day, it is better to build up to your target over time by adding a few more steps every so often.
 A challenging workout should push you a bit outside your comfort zone, but don’t be afraid to scale back.
-Its important to listen to your body, your doctor and common sense, rather than blindly chasing targets.
+Its important to listen to your body, your doctor and most importantly – your common sense!
+Don’t blindly chase after targets.

 Bring a friend